Free ATS Resume Analysis

 The system compares your resume content against the job description's required skills, certifications, tools, and qualifications.
 It looks for exact and semantic matches.
 If the job requires "Python" and your resume says "programming," that's often not a match.
 The more precisely your resume mirrors the job description's language, the higher your keyword match score.

-Check My Score FreeThe Reality
+Check My ResumeThe Reality

 Industry Insights